 “We believe that if the Separatist’s were made aware of Acacia’s return, they might do something to prevent it.
 The Council decided not to risk sending a message ahead, even for the sake of neutrality.
 Though I disagree with their decision, there wasn’t much I could do once they made up their minds on a course of action.”
 Kenobi replied.

-“I appreciate the sentiment Obi.
+“I appreciate that, Obi.
 I would like you to inform the council that if they do not send a warning next time, I will place a complaint before the Senate.”
 Satine said decisively as she stopped to smell a specific group of flowers.

 “I will inform them, Satine.
 I can sense you are worried about her.
 Is there something I should know about?”
 Kenobi answered.